ChadwickCSP/FlowChartsAndBoardGames/README.md

 Below are three code segments for a computer implementation of 5211.
 For each code segment, do the following:

-1. Identify a **signifiant** sequence or state that there are no significant sequences.
+1. Identify a **significant** sequence or state that there are no significant sequences.
 Explain why the sequence you selected is significant or why there are no significant sequences.